Mahindra and Mahindra Analysis

 +Reason for positive demand are as follows, pent-up demand due to COVID, timely and widespread monsoon, early Kharif sowing and record Rabi crop production.
 Good availability of retail finance also played an important role.

-+Tractor exports from India expected to grow by CAGR 6%-8% main market being the segment under 120HP.
++Tractor exports from India are expected to grow by CAGR 6%-8% primary market being the segment under 120HP.

 -High dependence on rural economy and agricultural industry

 -Top 10 states contribute to 83% of the tractor share in the industry.

 Farm businesses depend on the adequacy of rainfall, interest subvention schemes, and labour cost in rural areas.